 - Quarantine period: the embryos must be quarantined for three months.
 At the end of the six-month quarantine period, the egg donor and the intended parent(s) are contacted to return for final screening tests to allow clearance of the embryos for use.
 The embryos can only be used with the surrogate if the results of all the screening tests are negative.
 This ensures that none of the infectious agents that are tested can be passed on to the surrogate.
 At all times the health and safety of our donors, surrogate and recipients are our primary concern.

-Women contemplating fertility treatment should be aware of the possible risks, some of which are comparable to those of elective surgery.
+When contemplating fertility treatment you should be aware of the possible risks, some of which are comparable to those of elective surgery.
 We encourage you to discuss these with your treating specialist.

-- People wishing to have assisted reproductive treatment in Victoria must undergo a criminal records check and child protection order check.
+- As of 4th June 2020, people wishing to have assisted reproductive treatment in Victoria are no longer required to undergo a criminal records check and child protection order check.
 For further information please visit our page Legislative Requirements – Victoria.

 - All treatment procedures are carried out in our RTAC (Reproductive Technology Accreditation Committee) accredited fertility clinics, where gametes (eggs/sperm) and embryos are also stored.